netobserv/network-observability-operator/docs/FlowCollector.md

         <td>[]string</td>
         <td>
           `additionalNamespaces` contains additional namespaces allowed to connect to the NetObserv namespace.
-It gives some flexibility in the network policy configuration, however should you need a more specific configuration, you can disable it and install your own instead.<br/>
+It provides flexibility in the network policy configuration, but if you need a more specific configuration, you can disable it and install your own instead.<br/>
         </td>
         <td>false</td>